WhitneyChristopher/JODI/README.md

 # JODI
-Prototype for tic-tac-toe game using 'x's' and 'o's' form the Harvard Art Museums collection.
+Prototype for tic-tac-toe game using 'x's' and 'o's' from the Harvard Art Museums collection.